 Since 2003, the ICR has worked with a variety of groups in providing training, support and assistance in developing, undertaking and applying research methods and practices.
 All individual projects are specifically designed and programmed to adapt to the needs of the local group.

-The training enables groups develop their capacity and engage with local agencies and authorities.
+The training enables groups to develop their capacity and engage with local agencies and authorities.

 Our current projects include: